raphaelquast/beatstep/README.md

 - To ensure that the script is automatically selected (instead of the default script), rename the already existing *"Beatstep"* folder to *"_Beatstep"* (or something that it is alphabetically sorted **after** *"BeatStep_Q"*)

-After initialization, you can recall any saved MIDI configuration and the control-layers will still work !
+After initialization, you can recall any saved MIDI configuration and the control-layers will still work!

 ## General (click to expand)